Biggest CCPA Fines and Penalties Explained

 CVS Health - Not Supporting Consumer Rights Requests

-CVS Health was taken to task for privacy violations, as consumers complained of problems faced while trying to access and delete their personal information.
-Failure to put in an adequate response to data subject requests is an infringement of consumer rights under CCPA.
+Violation: CVS Health was taken to task for privacy violations, as consumers complained of problems faced while trying to access and delete their personal information.
+Failure to provide an adequate response to data subject requests is an infringement of consumer rights under CCPA.

 Factors Contributing to CCPA Fines and Penalties